ademuanthony/uniswap-v3-bot/README.md

 This strategy will:
 - Provide liquidity for ETH/USDC pair
 - Set price range ±10% around current price
-- Initially deposit 0.1 ETH and 200 USDC
+- Initially deposit an x amount of ETH and y amount of USDC in the pool such that the liquidity is 5 ETH
 - Auto-compound rewards hourly if above $10
 - Rebalance position if price moves more than 5%